Jasmeensrans/Personal-Portfolio/README.md

 ## Project Structure
 - Each section is seperated into react components
-- Common components used across all section are stored in the Common folder
+- Common components used across all sections are stored in the Common folder
 - Material UI is used for styling and spacing along with custom CSS
 - Typing animations are creating using the react-typing-animation library
 - Transition animations are done using react-spring and react-reveal